cheezy/service_mock/README.md

 ```

 There are two additional values (inherit_io and wait_for_process) that
-are defaulted to `false`.
-If set to `true`, `inherit_io` will cause our
+have default values of `false`.
+If set to `true`, `inherit_io` will cause the
-instance to 'inherit' the standard out and in for the running WireMock
+server instance to 'inherit' the standard out and in for the running WireMock
 process.
 When `wait_for_process` is set to `true` it will cause the
 call to `start` to block until the underlying WireMock process exits.
 These values can be overwritten in the call to `start` as described below.